How to have a stress-free family Christmas

 It’s a decision that many families face each year.
 It can cause a headache for fear of offending someone because you’ve decided to go elsewhere or stay at home.

-If you have young children, try to opt to spend Christmas Day at your own home.
-"You don't want to stress about Great Aunt Matilda's house as your kids run riot," says Diana.
-Children need their own routine and their own things around them when they are young.
-Avoiding having to travel great distances makes a lot of sense.
+If you have young children, you may want to opt to spend Christmas Day at your own home.
+Children often feel comfortable with their own routine and their own things around them when they are young.
+Avoiding having to travel great distances can make a lot of sense.

 It's difficult trying to please everyone – and you can’t please everyone all of the time.
 However, you can avoid difficulties by checking in advance if guests have dietary needs.
 There are many recipes available online to cater for vegetarians, vegans or people with food allergies.

 If you're hosting, you can ask people to help.
 Your guests can help you to set the table or serve drinks.
-If you’re catering for a large party then ask everyone to bring a dish.
+If you’re catering for a large party, then ask everyone to bring a dish.
+That means everyone has a valued contribution and it’s less work for you hosting.

 Most people like to feel useful when they’ve been invited over for Christmas.
 Delegate little jobs such as peeling vegetables, setting the table or pouring festive drinks.